 How do you know if guppies are male or female?

-The easiest method is checking the anal fin, gravid spot and coloration.
-Male guppies develop a pointed gonopodium, colored throughout without any gravid spot while females have a fan-shaped anal fin, with gravid spot and mild color only on their tails.
+The easiest method is checking the anal fin, gravid spot, and coloration.
+Male guppies develop a pointed gonopodium and full-body color with no gravid spot, while females have a fan-shaped anal fin, a visible gravid spot once mature, and color usually limited to the tail.

 Can female guppies be colorful?